aitecraft/profile-manager/README.md

 Built and supported by the Aitecraft team.

+Interested to use this with your modpack?
+Check the [wiki](https://github.com/aitecraft/profile-manager/wiki).

 ### Development Status

-⚠ Currently in development.

-So far, the basic functionality of the profile manager has been completed.
-We have currently paused development as we believe the profile manager is useable for most cases.
+The basic functionality of the profile manager is complete.
+The profile manager is useable for most cases and we will continue to provide fixes if needed.
 If there are any features you would like (us) to add, please create an issue or pull request.

 ## Implemented Features